Songs of Berlin: Background

 The album Songs of Berlin was first conceived of in late 2015 by Marc Secara, Jiggs Whigham and Jack Cooper after Cooper was appointed as a staff writer for the Berlin Jazz Orchestra in Spring (earlier in the year).
-Both Secara and Cooper proposed a themed album featuring Secara and Whigham that would have a wide appeal to both German and English speaking music fans.
+Both Secara and Cooper proposed a themed album featuring Secara and Whigham that would have a wide appeal to both German and English-speaking music fans.
 The Berlin Jazz Orchestra also needed to have a new set of vocal arrangements as the last set of charts written for the band were for the 2008 You're Everything album written by British arranger Steve Gray.

-A long list of proposed, Berlin centered songs got whittled down to nine titles plus adding two original instrumentals by Whigham and Cooper.
+A long list of proposed, Berlin-centered songs got whittled down to nine titles plus adding two original instrumentals by Whigham and Cooper.
 A balanced program of tunes was arrived at ranging from 1899 (Berliner Luft) all the way through an arrangement of David Bowie’s 2013 hit Where Are We Now?.
-Five of the list of arrangements was completed by December 2015 and premiered on January 27, 2016, in Berlin at the Kunstfabrik Schlot jazz club.
+Five of the list of arrangements were completed by December 2015 and premiered on January 27, 2016, in Berlin at the Kunstfabrik Schlot jazz club.
 The entire set of Cooper's charts for the album were completed by April 2015.
 A next set of the album works was performed in Berlin at the Wühlmäuse Theater on May 16.

 Recording sessions for the Songs of Berlin album were eventually scheduled on November 22 and 23, 2018 at Greve Studio in Berlin-Zehlendorf.
 A ‘warm-up’, mini-tour of the album material before the recording session was presented at a concert on Schlosstheater Rheinsberg on November 18 to re-familiarize the Berlin Jazz Orchestra with the music.